charlax/professional-programming/training/front-end/README.md

 Assumed knowledge:

-- HTTP
+- Basics about HTTP (cookies, protocol, HTTPS)
-- Basics about browser
+- Basics about browser (DOM, using the developer console)
-- Basics about HTML and CSS
+- Basics about HTML and CSS (tags & attributes, how CSS work, CSS selectors, CSS styling)
-- Basics about programming languages
+- Basics about programming languages (conditionals, loops, variables, typing, tests)
+- Basics about JavaScript (syntax, having written a few hundred lines of code)

 ## To do before the course